Vaesea/anothertux/README.md

 ## DISCLAIMERS

 This mod is not made as a generic "haha i finish supertux", I intentionally avoided adding Mountain Peaks.

-This mod isn't made to be disrespectful at all.
-I respect the work that SuperTux Team does on SuperTux and this wouldn't exist without SuperTux, obviously.
-In fact, I wouldn't even be a fan of Tux-related stuff if it wasn't for SuperTux.

 I am not claiming this is "better" than the original SuperTux at all.
 This is quite different from SuperTux and I don't want this mod to be compared to the actual game at all.